Synthesizable Molecular Generation via Soft-constrained GFlowNets with Rich Chemical Priors: Synthesizable Molecular Generation

 We further evaluate our method on pocket-specific optimization tasks in a structure-based drug discovery setting from \citet{seo2025rxnflow}.
 We perform docking-based optimization on five protein targets from LIT-PCBA \citep{tran2020lit} by using GPU-accelerated Uni-Dock \citep{yu2023uni} for Vina scores \citep{trott2010autodock}.

 \paragraph{Setup} Following RxnFlow \citep{seo2025rxnflow}, the reward is defined as a weighted combination of docking affinity and drug-likeness.
 After post-training, we generate 64{,}000 molecules and select a diverse set of Top-100 positive candidates.
+For these selected molecules, we report the average Vina docking score and the AiZynthFinder success rate.
 See Appendix \ref{appnd:sbdd_detail} for details.

-\paragraph{Results} As shown in \Cref{tab:sbdd}, our method consistently achieves the lowest (better) average Vina docking scores across all five targets compared to reaction-based GFlowNet baselines.
-Interestingly, while reaction-based generation guarantees validity under its own reaction templates by design, its success rate drops under external evaluation by AiZynthFinder ($\leq 72\%$).
-This reflects a mismatch between the generation-time reaction space and the USPTO-based retrosynthesis model used for validation.
-Molecules optimized within a given template set may not admit alternative synthesis routes outside that space.
-In contrast, \ours{} operates in a continuous SMILES space regulated by a soft constraint.
-Rather than enforcing validity through a predefined construction process, the model biases sampling toward regions associated with synthesizable chemistry, as reflected by higher AiZynthFinder success rates, while retaining flexibility beyond a fixed set of reaction rules.
+\paragraph{Results} As shown in \Cref{tab:sbdd}, \ours{} consistently achieves the lowest (better) average Vina docking scores across all five targets compared to reaction-based GFlowNet baselines.
+Interestingly, although reaction-based generation guarantees synthesizability within its own reaction template space by construction, its success rate under external AiZynthFinder evaluation drops to 72\%.
+This indicates a gap between the reaction rules used during generation and those used during external validation: a molecule that is synthesizable under the generation-time template and building-block library may fail AiZynthFinder if it cannot find a route under its USPTO-based retrosynthesis model.
+In contrast, \ours{} operates directly in the SMILES sequence space and regulates synthesizability through a soft constraint rather than a hard-coded generation process.
+This allows the model to bias sampling toward regions associated with synthesizable chemistry while retaining flexibility beyond a fixed rule set, as reflected by higher AiZynthFinder success rates.